-Commission's operations for are accounted proprietary fund type-the enterprise fund.
+The Commission's operations are accounted for in а proprietary fund type-the enterprise fund.
 The proprietary fund type is accounted for using the flow of economic resources measurement focus.
-With this measurement focus, all assets and liabilities associated with the operations included sheet. are on the balance Net position segregated into Invested in Capital Assets - Net of Related Restricted and Unrestricted earnings.
-The operating presents statement increases (revenues) and decreases (expenses) in net total position.
+With this measurement focus, all assets and liabilities associated with the operations are included on the balance sheet.
+Net position is segregated into Invested in Capital Assets - Net of Related Debt: Restricted and Unrestricted earnings.
+The operating statement presents increases (revenues) and decreases (expenses) in net total position.